socialize/socialize-sdk-ios/Documentation/sphinx/source/comments.rst

 If you need to, you can directly instantiate the comments list and manage its lifecycle on your own.

+.. note:: You could use comments options to prefill comment with custom message.

 .. literalinclude:: snippets/comments.m
 	:start-after: begin-manual-show-comments-list-snippet
 	:end-before: end-manual-show-comments-list-snippet